Tub-to-Shower Conversion: Cost, Steps & Tips in the U.S.

 Do I need to move the drain?

-Yes — a tub drain is typically 1½“; a shower needs a 2“ drain line, which usually means relocating and resizing it.
+Almost always.
+A tub drain is typically 1½“; a shower needs a 2“ line, which usually means relocating and resizing it.

 Does it add home value?